|

 to get into a town hall meeting room or school auditorium.

-access to the building in time to set up is a problem, Molloy said.
+to the building in time to set up is a problem, Molloy said.
+He

-He recalled a school district meeting in Bedford a few years ago
+recalled a school district meeting in Bedford a few years ago when

 A large crowd was expected, and video monitors and extra microphones